PepperHQ/ios-device-check/README.md

 const deviceCheck = new DeviceCheck(ApiHost.DEVELOPMENT);
 ```

-### Querying device
+### Querying a device
 ```
 try {
     const queryResult = await deviceCheck.QueryDevice({
         device_token: 'aDeviceToken',
-        // Optional, will be set as Date.now() if ommitted
+        // Optional, will be set as Date.now() if omitted
         timestamp: Date.now()
-        // Optional, will be set as V4 UUID if ommitted
+        // Optional, will be set as V4 UUID if omitted
         transaction_id: 'aTransactionId'
     });
 } catch (err) {